douglasfssantiago/contact-list/README.md

 Validation Alerts: Built-in validation alerts prompt you to enter required information correctly, ensuring the integrity and completeness of your contact data.

-This application is designed to be user-friendly and efficient, making it easy for you to manage your contacts with minimal effort.

 ## Get Started